shstan/CS3312_Proj/README.md

-# CS3312_Proj
+# CS3312_Proj - Canine Concierge
-Canine Concierge is an app that helps users to walk their canine companions by arrangement.
+A mobile application for Lisa Hafner's business, Canine Concierge, which allows dog owners and pack leaders to coordinate dog walks.

 ## Release Notes
 *New Features:*